 ESS-FOOD had already before 1984 established offices in various countries.
 These were not to be considered distributions offices, but instead began purchasing products locally for export, which kicked off the trading of ESS-FOOD as we know today.

-During the mid-90's, Danish Crown (DC) had merged various slaughterhouses under one common name and owned the majority of ESS-FOOD.
-At this time, many of the DC slaughterhouses maintained their own export and many international offices had been changed from ESS-FOOD to DC name, whereby the existence of ESS-FOOD was questioned.
+During the mid-90's, Danish Crown had merged various slaughterhouses under one common name and owned the majority of ESS-FOOD.
+At this time, many of the Danish Crown slaughterhouses maintained their own export and many international offices had been changed from ESS-FOOD to Danish Crown name, whereby the existence of ESS-FOOD was questioned.

 A decision to split ESS-FOOD in early 2000's, meant that the name 'ESS-FOOD' was put in the drawer and became DAT-Schaub International, DAT-Schaub A.m.b.a. and Emborg Foods (Emborg Foods was later sold).
 In 2007, the name and mergers had created confusion amongst customers, since DAT-Schaub A.m.b.a. was a well-known casing company and the function of DAT-Schaub International was trading.